SparkFund/spec-tacular/README.md

 Write spectacular data definitions!
 Our goal is to make the border between Clojure and Datomic a more convenient and safe place to live.

-Define your Datomic schemas using spec-tactular's spec DSL and receive the following in return:
+Define your Datomic schemas using spec-tacular's spec DSL and receive the following in return:

 * **Representation of Datomic entities as maps** that verify (upon